A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Numerical studies

 \paragraph{A synthetic multi-modal distribution} We next simulate from a distribution $\pi(\bx)\propto e^{-U(\bx)}$, where $U(\bx)=\sum_{i=1}^2 \frac{x(i)^2-10\cos(1.2\pi x(i))}{3}$ and $\bx=(x(1), x(2))$.
 We compare CSGLD with SGLD, replica exchange SGLD (reSGLD) \citep{deng2020}, and SGLD with cyclic learning rates (cycSGLD) \citep{ruqi2020} and detail the setups in the supplementary material.
-Fig.\ref{multi-modal_simulations}(a) shows that the distribution contains nine important modes, where the center mode has the largest probability mass and the four modes on the corners have the smallest mass.
-We see in Fig.\ref{multi-modal_simulations}(b) that SGLD spends too much time in local regions and only identifies three modes. cycSGLD has a better ability to explore the distribution by leveraging large learning rates cyclically.
-However, as illustrated in Fig.\ref{multi-modal_simulations}(c), such a mechanism is still not efficient enough to resolve the local trap issue for this problem. reSGLD proposes to include a high-temperature process to encourage exploration and allows interactions between the two processes via appropriate swaps.
-We observe in Fig.\ref{multi-modal_simulations}(d) that reSGLD obtains both the exploration and exploitation abilities and yields a much better result.
+Figure \ref{fig: msa} shows that the distribution contains nine important modes, where the center mode has the largest probability mass and the four modes on the corners have the smallest mass.
+We see in Figure \ref{fig: msb} that SGLD spends too much time in local regions and only identifies three modes. cycSGLD has a better ability to explore the distribution by leveraging large learning rates cyclically.
+However, as illustrated in Figure \ref{fig: msc}, such a mechanism is still not efficient enough to resolve the local trap issue for this problem. reSGLD proposes to include a high-temperature process to encourage exploration and allows interactions between the two processes via appropriate swaps.
+We observe in Figure \ref{fig: msd} that reSGLD obtains both the exploration and exploitation abilities and yields a much better result.
 However, the noisy energy estimator may hinder the swapping efficiency and it becomes difficult to estimate a few modes on the corners.
 As to our algorithm, CSGLD first simulates the importance samples and recovers the original distribution according to the importance weights.
-We notice that the samples from CSGLD can traverse freely in the parameter space and eventually achieve a remarkable performance, as shown in Fig.\ref{multi-modal_simulations}(e).
+We notice that the samples from CSGLD can traverse freely in the parameter space and eventually achieve a remarkable performance, as shown in Figure \ref{fig: mse}.